kpp19920121/doc/需求定义和分析/SeqDiagram.md

 actor User as user
-participant ":MapVSSCreatePage" as createboundary participant ":MapVSSCreateControl" as createcontrol participant ":LocalSoundSpaceLibrary" as library participant ":Sensor" as sensor participant "newSoundSpace:MapModeVirtualSoundSpace" as newspace
+participant ":CreateMapVSSPage" as createboundary participant ":CreateMapVSSControl" as createcontrol participant ":LocalSoundSpaceLibrary" as library participant ":Sensor" as sensor participant "newSoundSpace:MapModeVirtualSoundSpace" as newspace